-MaterialsEach oil palette knife portrait is created with:
+MaterialsEach watercolor portrait is created with:

-- professional oil paints
+- professional watercolor paints

 - artist’s signature